randomuserid/Tylium/README.md

 ### Suricata

-Notes on event and rule setup for Suricata in cloud vs. terrestrial environmentals
+Notes on event and rule setup for Suricata in cloud vs. terrestrial environments

 ### Windows